gurnec/btcrecover/docs/INSTALL.md

 ##### Linux #####

+Install pylibscrypt and at least one scrypt library, for example on Debian-like distributions (including Ubuntu):

  1. Open a terminal window, and type this to install pylibscrypt:

         sudo apt-get install python-pip
         sudo pip install pylibscrypt

- 2. Install one of the scrypt libraries listed under the Requirements section here: <https://pypi.python.org/pypi/pylibscrypt>.
-For example on Debian-like distributions, try ***one*** of these commands:
+ 2. Install *one* of the scrypt libraries listed under the Requirements section here: <https://pypi.python.org/pypi/pylibscrypt>, e.g. try each of these commands, stopping after the *first one* succeeds:

         sudo apt-get install libscrypt0
         sudo apt-get install python-scrypt